Last updated: 05/05/2026

 Technologies: Server and network infrastructure

-Legal basis: legitimate interest (provision & operation)
+Legal basis: Legitimate interest (provision and operation)

 • IP address